C++ classes: Inheritance

-Therefore, any code that manipulates the fields of a P object can manipulate the P fields inside the C object without having to consider anything about the definition of C's fields.
+Therefore, any code that manipulates the fields of a Scalar object can manipulate the Scalar fields inside the Vec2 object without having to consider anything about the definition of Vec2's fields.
 A properly written C++ program shouldn't make any assumptions about the layout of inherited fields, in any case.
 Using the static_cast or dynamic_cast type conversion operators will ensure that pointers are properly converted from one type to another.

 Multiple inheritance is not as simple.
-If a class D inherits P and C, then the fields of both parents need to be stored in some order, but (at most) only one of the parent classes can be located at the front of the derived class.
-Whenever the compiler needs to convert a pointer from the D type to either P or C, the compiler will provide an automatic conversion from the address of the derived class to the address of the base class fields (typically, this is a simple offset calculation).
+If a class Z extends classes X and Y, then the fields of both parents need to be stored in some order, but (at most) only one of the parent classes can be located at the front of the derived class.
+Whenever the compiler needs to convert a pointer from the Z type to either X or Y, the compiler will provide an automatic conversion from the address of the derived class to the address of the base class fields (typically, this is a simple offset calculation).

-For more on multiple inheritance, see virtual inheritance.

 The final keyword limits the ways in which a class can be subclassed.
 Subclasses of a class are prevented from overriding methods marked as final by the parent class.
 Final classes cannot be inherited.
 This allows devirtualization, the removal of the use of vtables for method lookup, thus allowing the inlining of method calls on final classes.